solana-labs/solana/docs/src/terminology.md

 ## smart contract

-A program on a blockchain.
+A program on a blockchain that allows updates to accounts.

 ## sol